bobakxd/bobakxd/README.md

 I'm currently working in the field of blockchain.
 Dealing with a go-ethereum fork, log analyzing and monitoring of an EVM-compatible node, data processing pipelines and **Kafka**.

-Fields which I like to try if I would have enought time :sweat_smile:
+Fields which I like to try if I would have enough time :sweat_smile:

 * Elixir
 * Rust